-Neurodiversity at SU is a project to support autistic and neurodiverse matriculated students at Syracuse University.
-This pilot program, supported through a gift from Karen Seybold G’92, provides greater research opportunities and direct support for degree-seeking autistic students at Syracuse University.
+Neurodiversity at SU is a project to support autistic and neurodivergent matriculated students at Syracuse University.
+This pilot program, supported through a gift from Karen C. Seybold G’92, provides greater research opportunities and direct support for degree-seeking autistic students at Syracuse University.

-This program is informed by and responsive to the specific needs of neurodiverse college students at Syracuse University.
+This program is informed by and responsive to the specific needs of neurodivergent college students at Syracuse University.
 Please complete our survey so we can determine specific areas of needed focus.

 College Skills Workshop Series